relliky/Tais_Home_Assistant_Config/python_templates/README.md

 24. Move default room time settings into their own module.
 25. Move default remote button and wall-switch entities into their own module.
 26. Move default mirror, TV, cover, and window entities into their own module.
+27. Move default temperature-control entities into the room device defaults module.

 Recommended next steps: